Introduction

 Live Examples of How the Writer Employed Validation Therapy

-The following case examples are based on real life events as experienced by the writer.
+The following case examples are based on real-life events experienced by the writer.
 Any names mentioned are fabricated to avoid issues with HIPAA compliance and protect the privacy of those involved.

-Case – Hospice at a Facility – patient with senile degeneration of the brain – anxiety, sadness, exit seeking behaviors
+Case – – patient with – anxiety, sadness, exit-seeking behaviors

-The writer checked in at the nursing station to see if there were any changes on the patient in question and received the standard report that nothing's new.
-The writer then proceeds to the patient's room where the patient shares the room with three other patients only to find the patient standing in the vestibule of the room fully dressed with a hunting cap on his forehead, a walking cane in one hand, and a pair of driving gloves in his other hand about to head out of the room (based on the clothing, it appeared the patient was either going to spend time outside or flee).
+The writer checked in at the nursing station to see if there were any changes on the patient in question and received the standard report that nothing was new.
+The writer then proceeds to the patient’s room, where the patient shares the room with three other patients, only to find the patient standing in the vestibule of the room fully dressed with a hunting cap on his forehead, a walking cane in one hand, and a pair of driving gloves in his other hand about to head out of the room (based on the clothing, it appeared the patient was either going to spend time outside or flee).

 This required quick thinking to create a time buffer that would allow validation therapy to be employed.
-The writer mentioned he didn't believe the patient's car was in the parking lot for which the patient quickly responded that his brother Fred was going to pick him up.
-Based on that reply, the writer asked if we both could sit down for a few minutes so the writer could perform an assessment including before the patient leaves.
+The writer mentioned he didn’t believe the patient’s car was in the parking lot, to which the patient quickly responded that his brother Fred would pick him up.
+Based on that reply, the writer asked if we both could sit down for a few minutes so the writer could assess vital signs before the patient left.
 The patient replied yes, and then we sat.
-This became the start of the employment of validation therapy which does require time for it to work well.
+This became the start of the employment of validation therapy, which requires time for it to work well.

-As the writer was taking his time to get out the equipment, the writer explored the patient's feelings starting first about his home, and slowly opening the door of asking who will care for the patient.
+As the writer took his time to get out the equipment, he explored the patient’s feelings, starting with his home and slowly opening the door to ask who would care for the patient.
 Every answer involved having his feelings validated.
-After about thirty minutes of just sitting, talking, validating feelings, the patient started crying, “I want to die at home.”
+After about thirty minutes of just sitting, talking, and validating feelings, the patient started crying, “I want to die at home.”
 That was the entire sum of why he was trying to escape the facility… He wanted to die at home, not in a county home where he is in a room with four strangers, at a place he calls home.
-Knowing that allowed me to update his family and our ; we cannot guarantee the result, but just by taking the time and frequently validating his feelings, enabled him to share the root of the issue; and from there I was able to calm him by sharing I would get that message to his daughter.
-And if you are in a comparable situation, I would recommend not making any promises you cannot keep or otherwise lying.
+Knowing that allowed me to update his family and our social worker; we cannot guarantee the result, but just taking the time and frequently validating his feelings enabled him to share the root of the issue, and from there, I was able to calm him by sharing I would get that message to his daughter.
+And if you are in a comparable situation, I recommend not making any promises you cannot keep or lying.
 Validate feelings and do what you can do to make a difference.

-Case – Hospice at Home – patient with cancer living alone – PTSD level panic attack
+Case – – patient with cancer living alone – PTSD level panic attack

 Imagine walking into the home of an almost 90-year-old gentleman with cancer at a location with to the brain who lives alone.
-The writer is this patient's , and our team utilizes a lock box where original pill bottles are kept in a lock box, and the writer or another nurse should the writer be unavailable fill a pill planner from the original bottles managing refills with the provider.
-Prior to this setup, due to forgetfulness and frequent confusion, the patient would often forget he already took his pills and take them repeatedly, including narcotics.
+The writer is this patient’s .
+Our team utilizes a lock box where original pill bottles are kept in a lock box, and the writer or another nurse, should the writer be unavailable to fill a pill planner from the original bottles, manages refills with the provider.
+Before this setup, due to forgetfulness and frequent confusion, the patient would often forget he had already taken his pills and taken them repeatedly, including narcotics.

-Imagine you are the hospice staff walking in and the patient in question starts to exhibit signs of an extreme panic attack as evidenced by the person hyperventilating, making a fist with his hands, shaking hands trembling, speaking fast in a distressed voice, pacing, saying repeatedly he's going to die, he's going to die.
+Imagine you are the hospice staff walking in.
+The patient in question starts to exhibit signs of an extreme panic attack as evidenced by the person hyperventilating, making a fist with his hands, shaking hands trembling, speaking fast in a distressed voice, pacing, saying repeatedly he’s going to die, he’s going to die.

-In this case, it did require prompt actions to ensure the safety of the patient starting with encouraging him to sit down.
+In this case, prompt actions were required to ensure the patient’s safety, starting with encouraging him to sit down.
 Because he was in such a complete panic, the actual implementation of validation therapy needed to wait.
-Once sitting, the writer called the patient's family member quickly asking for permission to give liquid lorazepam (Ativan) and that the family member come over to be with the patient (the writer knew it would be some time).
-The writer then obtained the medication and received permission from the patient as well, in part due to helping the patient understand this medication would help bring him peace and quiet.
+Once sitting, the writer called the patient’s family member quickly, asking for permission to give liquid lorazepam (Ativan) and asking that the family member come over to be with the patient (the writer knew it would be some time).
+The writer then obtained the medication and received permission from the patient, partly because helping the patient understand this medication would help bring him peace.

 Conclusion